HonoMystes/R_temporaria_Metagenomics/README.md

 #### Outputs:
 - Feature Tables (frequency table and representative sequences) with and without chimeras (.qza);
-- Deblur stats, visualization and artifact files (.qzv and .qza);
+- DADA2 stats, visualization and artifact files (.qzv and .qza);
-- Chimeras examination (Vsearch uchime-denovo) stats visualization and artifact files(.qzv and .qza).

 ### TaxoClassifyingModel.sh
 The *TaxoClassifyingModel.sh* script trains the classifying model specific of the 16S for the taxonomy using the SILVA database and creates the taxonomy of our data, the taxonomy file is later used to filter the feature tables.
 For better analysis the taxonomy results can be visualized by aid of a bar plot.

 #### Inputs:
 - Population name (argument);
-- In the Configuration file alter the: metadata path, number of cores to be used, the primers (must be the same ones used in the *demu.sh*), the name of the chimera filtered feature tables in artifact type (must be the same ones created in *FeatureTablecreation.sh*) and name of the classifier and the taxonomy file.
+- In the Configuration file alter the: metadata path, number of cores to be used, the primers (check what primers were used in the sequencing method), the feature tables in artifact type (must be the same ones created in *FeatureTablecreation.sh*), the version of the SILVA database, the reference sequence target to download, name of the classifier and the taxonomy file.

 #### Outputs:
 - Silva database outputs for the creation of the classifier (.qza);